Mark Villiger

-Mark Villiger (born 17 May 1950) is a Liechtenstein judge born in Louis Trichardt, South Africa, and former Judge of the European Court of Human Rights in respect of Liechtenstein.
+Mark E. Villiger (17 May 1950 – 10 December 2023) was a Swiss judge who served as Judge of the European Court of Human Rights in respect of Liechtenstein.

+Biography

+Villager was born in Louis Trichardt, South Africa on 17 May 1950.
 He grew up in Mozambique and Feldkirch, Austria before he studied law at the University of Zurich.
-He began his career at the European Court of Human Rights in 1983 as a secretary in the Human Rights commission and assumed as a judge of the ECHR in 2006.
+He began his career at the European Court of Human Rights in 1983 as a secretary in the Human Rights Commission and assumed as a judge of the ECHR in 2006.
+Villiger died on 10 December 2023, at the age of 67.